MeiChieh/Action-Green/README.md

-This is a frontend project propagating the idea of disposable-plastic-use reduction.
+This is a front-end project aiming to raise the awareness of ocean pollution caused by single-use-plastic.

 It is built with Vue.js cli and fully responsiive.